What you need to check before buying a house with solar panels

 Rent a Roof schemes

-These free schemes are known as 'Rent a Roof' schemes.
+These free schemes were known as 'Rent a Roof' schemes.

 Under the scheme, the homeowner would typically grant a lease (usually 25 years) to a third party or company allowing them access to the roof in return for a free installation.
 Between 2010 and 2012 a typical 4kw panel installation would have cost over £15k, so it is easy to see why so many people were seduced.

-Fast forward to 2017 and a typical 4kw installation would cost around £6k and as a result, Rent a Roof offerings have all but disappeared.
+Fast forward to 2021 and a typical 4kw installation would cost around £6k and as a result, Rent-a-Roof offerings have all but disappeared.

 However, this leaves a significant number of homes in the UK that are bound by the terms of the lease.